jasonluther/removable-fence/README.md

 ## Materials and Dimensions

 Our fence is built from cedar.
 It's lightweight and great for outdoor projects.
-While cedar can sometimes be expensive relative to pressure-treated pine, some siding and fence boards are cheaper because they're knotty and only surfaced on one side.
+While cedar can sometimes be expensive relative to pressure-treated pine, siding and fence boards are often cheaper because they're knotty and only surfaced on one side.

 Cedar ages nicely and doesn't require painting or staining.